We can learn a lot from the depression era about living more frugally. The skills people had to use then can still help

 Depression Era Tips That Save Money

 Make your clothes last.
 New clothes would have been pretty much unheard of for most families during the Depression.
 Clothes were mended over and over again.
 We also should be taking better care of our clothes.
 Make sure you wash them correctly and if possible line dry.
 This will save you money and also is gentler on your clothes.

 Make it yourself.
 DIY wasn’t just a trend in the Depression it was a way of life.
 While you aren’t likely going to start grinding your own flour you can make your own bread and other foods from scratch.
 You can also make cleaning supplies and even a lot of personal care products can be made from simple ingredients you likely already have on hand.
 We have the big advantage of Pinterest to help us figure out how to make our own products.

 Borrow instead of buying.
 When was the last time you went to your local library?
 Most books and movies we only watch once so it’s silly to buy them when we can just borrow them from the library for free.
 You can also borrow things from friends or family.
 Just be sure to take care of these items and be responsible, otherwise, people won’t want to share anymore.
 There are also options that aren’t free but still save you money in the long run and use up fewer resources.
 You can use Kindle Unlimited for ebooks and if you already have Amazon Prime you can watch movies and TV shows there at no added cost.
 If you watch a lot of movies and read a lot of ebooks this will quickly save you money and means less clutter in your home.

 Use less.
-Be mindful of the amount of products you use.
+Be mindful of the number of products you use.
 Soaps and detergents are some of the things we often use too much of.
 You really need a very small amount to be effective, sometimes using too much actually makes it less effective.